tiremaker/raporlama/CONTRIBUTING.md

 To change the actual styling of the application or scripts you may have to install some other tools.
-Please notice that Online Accounting Lite has a unique theme system that splits up styles into core styles and theme styles.
-Please visit the [Online Accounting Lite Themes](https://github.com/Online Accounting Lite/Online Accounting Lite-Themes) repository for more information.
+Please notice that InvoicePlane has a unique theme system that splits up styles into core styles and theme styles.
+Please visit the [InvoicePlane Themes](https://github.com/InvoicePlane/InvoicePlane-Themes) repository for more information.
 This main repository ONLY manages core styles and scripts.
-If you want to develop a new theme please use the Online Accounting Lite Themes repository.
+If you want to develop a new theme please use the InvoicePlane Themes repository.

-  * Online Accounting Lite requires Node and NPM: [Install both](https://nodejs.org/en/download/)
+  * InvoicePlane requires Node and NPM: [Install both](https://nodejs.org/en/download/)
     Make sure to use the latest LTS version which is version 8 at the moment.
   * Install Grunt globally by running `npm install -g grunt-cli`.